Limits on Dark Matter Compact Objects implied by Supermagnified Stars in Lensing Clusters: Introduction

 Several independent observations have demonstrated beyond reasonable doubt that the known baryonic matter accounts for only $\sim$ 15\% of the matter in the Universe, and the remaining 85\% is a form of collisionless matter, designated as dark matter since the early work of \cite{Zwicky33} on galaxy clusters.
 The first clear evidence for dark matter initially came from galaxy rotation curves and galaxy velocities within groups \citep{OPY74,EKS74,Rubin78}, but present evidence has confirmed the existence of cold dark matter \citep[meaning collisionless matter with no appreciable initial velocity dispersion; see][]{P82} from a wide variety of other independent observations: the Cosmic Microwave Background fluctuations, which can be explained only with this ratio of baryonic to dark matter \citep{Planck20,Mad23,T24}; lensing and X-ray observations of clusters that agree with the same baryon fraction and with the predicted density profiles \citep[e.g.,][]{Umetsu18}; the large-scale structure galaxy correlations \citep{EBOSS21}; and the agreement with the baryon density inferred from primordial nucleosynthesis \citep{GF22}.

 Dark matter may be in the form of compact objects, which would be detectable through gravitational lensing.
 The baryon density derived from primordial nucleosynthesis and CMB observations rules out compact objects made of baryonic matter, but primordial black holes (PBH) formed in the early universe from the collapse of the hot plasma in regions of large amplitude primordial perturbations can account for cold dark matter without requiring the addition of any particles to the Standard Model of particle physics \citep{Hawking71}.
 Although a number of astrophysical observations have constrained the contribution of PBH to the dark matter of the Universe \citep[see][for a review]{Carr21}, the asteroid-mass window $10^{-16} \msun < m_b < 10^{-10} \msun$ remains completely open.
 Higher mass PBH are ruled out as constituents of all the dark matter by microlensing surveys in the Magellanic Clouds, although a small fraction of $\sim$ 10\% of dark matter in compact objects is still allowed \citep{MACHO98,MACHO01,EROS07,OGLE3-11a,OGLE3-11b,Griest14,Smyth20}.
+This fraction is even lower in the stellar mass range from the most recent results of the OGLE experiment \citep{Mroz24,MrozN24}.

 Microlensing observations can provide independent constraints on the fraction of dark matter in compact objects from a different type of observations: highly magnified luminous stars lensed by clusters of galaxies that lie very near a lensing caustic.
 The high magnification allows a luminous star at a cosmological distance to be observed via our most powerful telescopes \citep{Miralda91}.
 The presence of compact objects near the lensing critical line of the cluster replaces the smooth critical line with a corrugated network of micro-critical lines, and the higher the surface density of compact objects, the broader this network over which magnified images reaching the highest magnifications may be observed \citep{VDM17,Oguri18}.
 The discovery of such highly magnified stars \citep{KDR18} has opened the door to use these observations to constrain the presence of any compact objects in the dark matter of a lensing cluster (plus any dark matter along the line of sight contributing to the lensing deflection), which is over the contribution from intracluster stars that are known to be present.